7hekaka/newcytosim/doc/main/faq.md

 </summary>
 By default, Cytosim adjusts the `zoom` factor to fit the entire simulation space, but you can disable this and define the dimension covered by the window like this:

-    bin/play live auto_scale=0 view_size=5
+    bin/play live auto_scale=0 view_scale=5

-Hence I would recommend you keep the `view_size` and the number of pixels the same to make all your movies.
+Hence I would recommend you keep the `view_scale` and the number of pixels the same to make all your movies.
 The image with the small cell will be small in the middle of a black image, but the pixels per micrometer ratio will be the same for all the movies.
 Alternatively, you could also scale the movie size with the cell size.
 </details>